 I had done so much damage to myself and my family, and I knew it was impossible to fix it.
 I wanted to put myself out of my misery, and rid my family of the pain I had caused.
 I was a mess, and I was broken.
 I hated myself, God, and everyone else.

 Active addiction is exhausting.
 You never get a break.

 You’re always worried about your next high; so much so, that you don’t even enjoy the high you’ve got.

 It’s constantly keeping track of the lies, trying to meet new people to steal from and keep loved ones off your back.

 One day, I was sitting in my parents basement playing solitaire on the computer.
 I was out of pills, out of money, and so was everyone else.
 As I sat there, I started to realize how tired I was.
-Tired of being a slave to my addiction, realizing for once that I no longer had control over this monster.
+Tired of being a slave to my addiction, finally understanding that I no longer had control over this monster.

 I started seeing an addiction counselor and going to meetings.
 I’ve tried so many times to get clean on my own, only to relapse three days later.
 But this time is different.
 I have tools, coping skills, and a network of support; including a sponsor and two accountability partners.
 I have a beautiful son, a good job, and I’ve mended the relationships with my family and friends.
 I sponsor two young women, and helping them helps me.
-It reassures me that I’m not fighting in vain.
+Continuing to work on my sobriety with others reassures me that I’m not fighting in vain.